Significance of ISO 17025 to OrganizationsJuly 11, 2019 2021-09-09 7:05

 ISO 17025:2005 includes standard testing, nonstandard testing, and laboratory-developed testing methods.

-Hence, laboratories undergo arduous yearly inspection to retain their accreditation.
+Hence, laboratories undergo arduous yearly inspections to retain their accreditation.

 Laboratories that are ISO 17025 compliant must meet several requirements such as: